 The county board may establish procedures and policies that are not contrary to those of the commissioner or sections 245.461 to 245.486 regarding local adult mental health services and facilities.
 The county board shall perform other acts necessary to carry out sections 245.461 to 245.486.

-If a county presents a budget-neutral plan for a net reduction in the number of institution for mental disease (IMD) beds funded under group residential housing, the commissioner may transfer the net savings from group residential housing to medical assistance and mental health grants to provide appropriate services in non-IMD settings.
+If a county presents a budget-neutral plan for a net reduction in the number of institution for mental disease (IMD) beds funded by housing support under chapter 256I, the commissioner may transfer the net savings from housing support to medical assistance and mental health grants to provide appropriate services in non-IMD settings.
 For the purposes of this subdivision, "a budget neutral plan" means a plan that does not increase the state share of costs.

 Copyright © 2017 by the Revisor of Statutes, State of Minnesota.
 All rights reserved.